 Alterna Savings securitizes insured residential and commercial mortgage loans through the creation of mortgage-backed securities ("MBS") under the National Housing Act ("NHA") MBS program.
 Alterna Savings may from time to time sell a portion of its securitized residential and commercial mortgage loan portfolio to diversify its funding sources and enhance its liquidity position.
 All securitization sale transactions are reviewed and assessed based on the above noted derecognition criteria.
 The related loans are derecognized from the consolidated balance sheets if the transaction meets the derecognition criteria through the transfer of certain risk and rewards to external parties.
 For these transactions, the present value of the future residual cash flows is recorded on the consolidated balance sheets under other assets.
 Gains or losses are reported in other income on the consolidated statements of income.
 On certain transactions Alterna Savings retains substantially all the risks and rewards of the transferred loans.
-As a result, these loans remain on the consolidated balance sheets.
+As a result, these loans remain on the consolidated balance sheets and the proceeds received are recognized as a mortgage securitization liability in the consolidated balance sheets.